fluiderson/kalatori/docs/structure.md

 All extrinsics sent by the daemon are transfer transactions.
 Despite they themselves are quite unsophisticated, the whole process of *the approximate fee calculation to subtract it from the transfer amount and then, in case of a fail because a real fee was higher than the daemon estimated, the resending of the same transaction after another never accurate calculation* does sound like a really hard path.

-We tried to use the [`transfer_allow_death`] call in the Balances pallet for all transfers because we thought that a transfer fee would never be greater than the existential deposit but that isn't true for all chains (e.g., it's true for Polkadot but not for Kusama), and unlikely will be a standart, so we've stuck with the [`transfer_all`] call for transfers to both the beneficiary & overpayers accounts.
+We tried to use the [`transfer_allow_death`] call in the Balances pallet for all transfers because we thought that a transfer fee would never be greater than the existential deposit but that isn't true for all chains (e.g., it's true for Polkadot but not for Kusama), and unlikely will be a standard, so we've stuck with the [`transfer_all`] call for transfers to both the beneficiary & overpayers accounts.

 The Assets pallet doesn't have a call similar to Balances's [`transfer_all`], so the daemon uses [`transfer`] assuming that a fee for that call wouldn't be higher than asset's [`min_balance`].
 For now, that's true for USDT & USDC on Polkadot Asset Hub, but **if one these or another assets won't meet this criteria, the daemon won't be able to work with them**.
 We plan to propose and hopefully include some kind of the `transfer_all` call in Assets pallet to subsequently eliminate this restriction.